dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

       - the point is: one of the most effective algorithms for determining the goal of other red dots is by observing the gradient of their actions.
-        - I.E. if one blue dot fakes by moving away from a point, but doesn't do so *orthogonally*
+        - I.E. if one red dot fakes by moving away from a blue dot, but doesn't do so *orthogonally*
           - and there's no other point which they are obviously moving towards
           - then one could assume that red point has behavior tightly coupled to that point they were either moving directly toward or directly away from
-        - and the way to do this is by measuring the gradient of several vars in this hyperdimensional plane, which each red dot's algorithm would need to process differently
+        - and the way to do this is by measuring the gradient of several vars in this hyperdimensional plane
+          - this plane could be constructed from the powerset of red dots and their general directions
+          - this information is exposed to each red dot's algorithm would need to process differently
           - in this case, the hyperdimensional plane is used to plot the features of an individual red dot's AI understanding of the system.